Overview of Trademark Registration in India

 - Costs are comparatively lesser.

-Yes, It is allowed to be amended as per the terms of Section 22 of the Trademarks Act, which allows the improvement of the mark presented it does not amount to a substantial variation in the character of the mark as such.
+Yes, It is allowed to be amended as per the terms of Section 22 of the Trademarks Act, which enables the improvement of the mark presented it does not amount to a substantial variation in the character of the mark as such.